 If you find value in my work, consider contributing to the tip jar.
 Your support helps me continue to provide free content, pay for web hosting, and indulge in the occasional cup of tea.
 Much gratitude!

 Daughter of Swords Tarot Card Meanings in the Wild Unknown

 An owlet sits perched upon a solid black sword.
 She gazes forward at us as though she’s got nothing to hide.
 Behind her, the night sky is splattered with rainbow hued stars.
 As a court card, the Daughter of Swords might represent a specific person, a personality trait, or an approach to life.
 For a deeper understanding of the court cards, see this post.

 At the core of her personality, the Daughter of Swords might ascribe to the motto “keep it simple.”
 She is a straightforward character who doesn’t bother with frills or nonsense.
 What you see is what you get.
 She’d likely be a proponent of the Occam’s razor philosophy: the simplest explanation is likely the best explanation.

 The sword in this picture is positioned in a straight line.
 This is representative of the daughter’s straight and narrow temperament.
 While others would swing wildly about getting caught up in complicated thoughts and over-analyzation, the daughter is more likely to cut to the chase.

 Although she is a straightforward character, the Daughter of Swords does have an understanding of others’ experiences.
 She is a good listener, always willing to consider different viewpoints – as long as they are clearly presented.

-In a reading, the Daughter of Swords can suggest that you approach a situation as she would.
+The Daughter (or Page) of Swords can suggest that you approach a situation as she would.
 Instead of getting caught up in mind games, look for the simplest solution.
 Clear your head and determine which of your thoughts are essential for the task at hand.
 When in doubt, tell the truth.